Eremias persica

-Eremias persica, the Aralo-Caspian racerunner or Persian racerunner, is a species of lizard native to southern Azerbaijan, most of Iran, southern Turkmenistan, Afghanistan, and western Pakistan.
+Eremias persica, the Aralo-Caspian racerunner or Persian racerunner, is a species of lizard native to Iranian Azerbaijan, most of Iran, southern Turkmenistan, Afghanistan, and western Pakistan.
 Eremias intermedia is also known as the Aralo-Caspian racerunner.

 Taxonomy and conservation

 It was described by William Thomas Blanford in 1875.
 The type locality is near Isfahan, Iran.
 The specific epithet persica refers to its distribution in Persia (now known as Iran).

+Eremias persica was assessed for the IUCN Red List in 2016 and considered a species of least concern.

 Eremias nigrolateralis Rastegar-Pouyani & Nilson, 1998, the black-sided racerunner, was described based on dorsal color patterning differences but is now considered a synonym of E. persica.
 E. nigrolateralis was considered a species of least concern on the IUCN Red List based on its extensive, suitable habitat, large population, and presumed lack of significant threats.
 It was considered "unlikely to be declining fast enough to qualify for listing in a more threatened category".
-E. persica has not been separately assessed on the IUCN Red List.